icgc-argo/wfpm/README.md

 NOTE: WFPM CLI is in active development.
 More features, documentation and tutorials are coming.

-## Best practices we follow in scientific workflow development
+## Best practices for scientific workflow development

 * **Reproducible** - same input, same code, same result
   - containerize all software tools (including scripts, binary executables) and specific OS environment